-24. In mCRPC patients, clinicians should obtain baseline labs (e.g., PSA, testosterone, LDH, Hgb, alkaline phosphatase level) and review location of metastatic disease (bone, lymph node, visceral), disease-related symptoms, and performance status to inform discussions of prognosis and treatment decision making.
+25. In mCRPC patients, clinicians should obtain baseline labs (e.g., PSA, testosterone, LDH, Hgb, alkaline phosphatase level) and review location of metastatic disease (lymph node, bone, visceral), disease-related symptoms, and performance status to inform discussions of prognosis and treatment decision-making.
 (Clinical Principle)

 There are established laboratory and imaging characteristics known to be associated with prognosis among men with mCRPC.
 As such, it is recommended that a baseline laboratory and imaging assessment be performed to inform discussions around prognosis and clinical decision-making.
-Known laboratory risk-factors associated with increasing risk of mortality include elevated LDH, testosterone <20-50ng/dL, higher PSA, and shorter PSADT.
-7,36,108-110 There are established imaging findings also known to be associated with increasing risk of mortality.
-Increasing burden of metastatic disease in the form of the number of metastatic sites is associated with increasing risk of overall mortality.
-111 Additionally, there are known relationships between location of metastases and risk of mortality.
-112 Specifically, visceral metastases are known to portend the highest risk of mortality (HR=1.76; 95% CI 1.34 to 2.32 versus lymph node) followed by bone metastases (HR=1.52; 95%CI 1.20 to 1.93 versus lymph node).113
+Known laboratory risk-factors associated with increasing risk of mortality include elevated LDH, testosterone <20 to 50ng/dL, higher PSA, and shorter PSADT.^{3,31,32, 119, 120} There are established imaging findings also known to be associated with increasing risk of mortality.
+Increasing burden of metastatic disease in the form of the number of metastatic sites is associated with increasing risk of overall mortality.121 Additionally, there are known relationships between location of metastases and risk of mortality.122 Specifically, visceral metastases are known to portend the highest risk of mortality (HR=1.76; 95% CI: 1.34 to 2.32 versus lymph node) followed by bone metastases (HR=1.52; 95% CI: 1.20 to 1.93 versus lymph node).123

 In addition to laboratory and imaging parameters, performance status and the extent of disease-related symptoms are strongly associated with mortality.

-Numerous studies have characterized the inverse relationship between performance status and risk of mortality.
-36,111,114 Independently, prostate cancerrelated pain is known to be strongly associated with the risk of mortality.
-37 Men with mCRPC represent a heterogeneous group with a wide distribution of disease-related symptoms.
+Numerous studies have characterized the inverse relationship between performance status and risk of mortality.^{32,121,124} Independently, prostate cancer-related pain is known to be strongly associated with the risk of mortality.33 Men with mCRPC represent a heterogeneous group with a wide distribution of disease-related symptoms.
 Given the known relationships between disease-related symptoms and prognosis, it is incumbent upon the treating clinician to perform a thorough symptom inventory at the time of assessment to ensure adequate symptom management and to incorporate the individual patient's symptom burden into discussions around prognosis and treatment selection.

-25. In mCRPC patients, clinicians should assess the extent of metastatic disease using conventional imaging at least annually or at intervals determined by lack of response to therapy.
+26. In mCRPC patients without PSA progression or new symptoms, clinicians should perform imaging at least annually.
 (Expert Opinion)

 Response to treatment and/or disease progression among men with mCRPC may be evaluated through PSA testing, imaging, or change in disease-related symptoms.
-It is recommended that men with mCRPC undergo conventional imaging at least annually owing to the fact that, in patients with mCRPC treated with enzalutamide prior to chemotherapy in the PREVAIL trial, radiographic progression occurred in 24.5% of patients without PSA progression, suggesting that routine imaging can identify a significant portion of patients with radiographic progression who would otherwise not be identified.
-102 The precise timing of imaging among men with mCRPC should be determined by multiple factors including biochemical response to treatment, change in disease-related symptoms, and patient preference.
+It is recommended that men with mCRPC undergo imaging at least annually, owing to the fact that in patients with mCRPC treated with enzalutamide prior to chemotherapy in the PREVAIL trial, radiographic progression occurred in 24.5% of patients without PSA progression.
+This suggests that routine imaging can identify a significant portion of patients with radiographic progression who would otherwise not be identified.113 The precise timing of imaging among men with mCRPC should be determined by multiple factors including biochemical response to treatment, change in diseaserelated symptoms, and patient preference.
 Furthermore, clinicians should consider known differences in biochemical response to treatment among different therapies for mCRPC when determining the interval between imaging studies.